 - To back up the B Series Appliance certificate(s), log in to the /appliance administrative web interface.

 - Browse to Security > Certificates.

 - Locate the certificate with the Alternative Names of the B Series Appliance hostname.

-- With the IP Address(es) of the B Series Appliance, verify that the Private Key? field reads Yes.
+- With the IP Address(es) of the B Series Appliance, verify that the Private Key? field is set to Yes.